What is Data Science?

 The Rise of Data Science and AI

-The advancement and the seed that lies at the core of the rise of data science and AI is primarily due to the following three factors:
+The emergence and growth of data science and AI are largely due to three key factors:

-• Ready access to big data generated from e-commerce, businesses, governments, science, wearables, and social media.
+• Unprecedented access to extensive data from e-commerce, businesses, government bodies, academia, wearables, and social media.

 Data Science Advantaged